Academic Policies & Information

 Graduation and Commencement

-Edgewood College officially posts degrees three times each year, on January 10, May 25 and August 25; these are the dates on which a student will formally graduate.
-Commencement ceremonies are held once a year, in May.
+Edgewood College officially posts degrees three times each year, on January 10, May 25 and August 25; these are the dates on which a student will formally graduate from the College.

 Graduation Honors for Undergraduate Students